What is an Eating Disorder?

 A persistent disturbance of eating behaviour or behaviour intended to control weight significantly impairs physical health or psychosocial functioning.
 Despite the name, eating disorders are not restricted to food-related problems.

 It may start as an obsession with food, maintaining low body weight, or a sense of control, making the individuals go to extreme ends to meet these goals.
-Getting the proper eating disorder treatment is essential to help treat the condition.
+Getting the proper eating disorders treatment is essential to help treat the condition.

 Multiple factors are implicated in causing this disease –